imfsiddiqui/brepo/README.md

 ## 📜 License

-This project is licensed under the MIT License (`LICENSE.md`), allowing anyone to use, modify, and distribute it freely for personal or commercial purposes.
+This project is licensed under the MIT License, allowing anyone to use, modify, and distribute it freely for personal or commercial purposes.

 <p align="right"><a href="#top">☝️</a></p>